gayakrish/explore-fort-collins/README.md

 ## How to Launch ##

+1. Use the live version [here](https://gayakrish.github.io/explore-fort-collins/)
+(or)
-Download and extract the zip file from this repository.
+2. Download and extract the zip file from this repository.
 Open index.html from your browser and explore the map.

 ## How to Explore the Map